hunain6/Image_Stegnography_App/README.md

 {
   "message": "your hidden text"
 }
-📊 Image Capacity
-POST /capacity

-Form Data:

-image → image file

-Response:

-{
-  "max_chars": 12345,
-  "dimensions": "800x600"
-}
-📱 Flutter Frontend
+📱 Flutter Frontend Setup

-The Flutter app provides:

-Image picker
-Message input field
-Password-based encryption
-Encode/Decode buttons
-API communication with Flask backend
-🔗 Backend Connection

-Update your API base URL in Flutter:
+🔗 API Base URL

+For Emulator:

 http://127.0.0.1:5000

-For real device testing:
+For Physical Device:

 http://YOUR_PC_IP:5000

-#🔐 How It Works
+🔐 How It Works
-User enters a message + password
+User enters a message and password
 Message is encrypted using AES-256
-Encrypted text is hidden inside image using LSB technique Image is returned to user
+Encrypted text is hidden inside image using LSB technique Image is generated and returned

-#To decode:
+To decode:
-Extract LSB data
+Extract hidden data from image
-Decrypt using same password
+Decrypt using the same password
 🧪 Tech Stack

-#Frontend:
+Frontend:

 Flutter
 Dart

-#Backend:
+Backend:

 Python
 Flask